-- The M.A. in Christian Leadership, - The M. Ed. in Counseling and Human Development, and - The M. Ed. for Teacher as Leader.
+- The M. Ed. in Counseling and Human Development, and - The M. Ed. for Teacher as Leader.

 All graduate courses are 5000-6000 level.

-For a list of graduate courses being offered in a specific semester, please visit the LWC online course schedule at www.lindsey.edu//info/student/course-schedule/.
+For a list of graduate courses being offered in a specific semester, please visit the Lindsey Wilson College online course schedule at www.lindsey.edu/info/student/course-schedule/.